robcarver17/pysystemtrade/docs/futures.md

 class csvFuturesSimData(csvFXData, backAdjustOnTheFly, csvFuturesConfigDataForSim, csvFuturesMultiplePriceData):
 ```

-If you want to test different adjustment techniques other than the default 'Panama stich', then you need to override `futuresAdjustedPrices.stitch_multiple_prices()`.
+If you want to test different adjustment techniques other than the default 'Panama stitch', then you need to override `futuresAdjustedPrices.stitch_multiple_prices()`.

 <a name="back_adjust_on_the_fly_multiple_days"></a>